mainibet/socratic-coding-tutor/implementation-summary.md

 ## Success Criteria Met

 ### MVP Definition Achieved:
-✅ Each file has a single, clear purpose with no overlap
-✅ All files are ready-to-use templates (no placeholder content)
-✅ System can be initialized for new tutoring contexts
-✅ `system-prompt.md` and `memory-bank-prompt.md` have distinct, complementary roles
-✅ Workflow supports practical Socratic tutoring scenarios
-✅ Files maintain coherent cross-references and relationships
+✅ Each file has a single, clear purpose with no overlap ✅ All files are ready-to-use templates (no placeholder content) ✅ System can be initialized for new tutoring contexts ✅ `system-prompt.md` and `memory-bank-prompt.md` have distinct, complementary roles ✅ Workflow supports practical Socratic tutoring scenarios ✅ Files maintain coherent cross-references and relationships

+### Phase 2 Enhanced Definition Achieved:
+✅ Agent automatically reads relevant context files for every interaction ✅ Agent never writes to memory bank files without explicit "update" command ✅ User has granular control over memory updates (full, targeted, contextual) ✅ System maintains clear separation between read and write operations ✅ Update commands are properly parsed and executed with appropriate scope ✅ Memory corruption risk is eliminated through controlled updates

 ## Next Steps

-The Memory Bank system is now production-ready and can be:
+The Memory Bank system with Operational Control Enhancement is now production-ready and can be:
-1. **Deployed immediately** for AI agent tutoring sessions
+1. **Deployed immediately** for AI agent tutoring sessions with full read/write control
-2. **Tested** with real tutoring scenarios to validate effectiveness
+2. **Tested** with real tutoring scenarios using the update command system
-3. **Refined** based on actual usage patterns and feedback
+3. **Refined** based on actual usage patterns and operational feedback
-4. **Scaled** to support multiple simultaneous student contexts
+4. **Scaled** to support multiple simultaneous student contexts with controlled memory updates

 ## Implementation Time
+**Phase 1 time**: ~4 hours
+**Phase 2 time**: ~2 hours
-**Total time invested**: ~4 hours
+**Total time invested**: ~6 hours
-**Original estimate**: 4-6 hours
+**Original Phase 1 estimate**: 4-6 hours
+**Phase 2 estimate**: 2-3 hours
-**Status**: Completed on schedule ✅
+**Status**: Both phases completed successfully ✅

 ---

-*The Memory Bank System MVP is complete and ready for deployment.
-All requirements have been met and the system is fully functional.*
+*The Memory Bank System with Operational Control Enhancement is complete and ready for deployment.
+All Phase 1 and Phase 2 requirements have been met and the system provides full user control over memory persistence.*